-Who: YSP employs four professional teams: program administrators, theatrical staff , youth ministers, and helpers team.
-The first three are made up of an adult professional staff , each experts in empowering youth in a different way, through programming, vocal, theatrical and dance training, spiritual development, and counsel for each small group of kids.
+Who: YSP employs four professional teams: program administrators, theatrical staff, youth ministers, and helpers team.
+The first three are made up of an adult professional staff, each experts in empowering youth in a different way, through programming, vocal, theatrical and dance training, spiritual development, and counsel for each small group of students.
 The Helpers Team is a young adult volunteer staff, often alumni of YSP, who facilitate the day-to-day operations of the program through vital practical service tasks.
 All staff work together to ensure the safety, growth and success of our young participants.
 To that end, all staff undergo a background check and specific Child Protection training.

 When: Applicants may submit materials by May 15th (available beginning in December).
 (Applicants after May 15 should contact email@example.com and may be subject to a late fee) Accepted applicants will receive notice of admission in the month they apply, and an information packet during May.
-Participants arrive at our lodging site on the designated Saturday and depart on the Sunday after the performance (nine days later).
+Participants arrive at our lodging site on June 20, 2020 and depart on Sunday, June 28, the day after the performance (June 27).

-Tuition for Youth Sing Praise includes: food & lodging for nine days/eight nights, professional ministerial staff for prayer and small group time, travel each day between lodging and rehearsal sites, rehearsal materials and rehearsals with professional theatrical directors, music directors, and choreographers.
+Cost: Tuition for Youth Sing Praise includes: food & lodging for nine days/eight nights, professional ministerial staff for prayer and small group time, travel each day between lodging and rehearsal sites, rehearsal materials and rehearsals with professional theatrical directors, music directors, and choreographers.
 Does not include: travel expenses to/from camp.